-However, if there is no feedback at all from the employer, ambitious employees in particular might feel the urge to prove themselves and do even more, which often ends in burnout.
+However, if there is no feedback at all from the employer, ambitious employees, in particular, might feel the urge to prove themselves and do even more, which often ends in burnout.
 If only negative criticism comes, the employee’s motivation justifiably goes down the drain and frustration arises.
 Both end sooner or later in the termination of the employment relationship by the remote employee.

-Better: Give regular feedback for remote workers
+Better: Give regular feedback to remote workers